Maaya Uchida: Biography

 In 2015, she participated in Animelo Summer Live for the first time.
 She has continued to participate every year since then, except 2020 (which was canceled).

-On December 24, 2017; she announced the opening of her official fan club "LIFE IS LIKE A SUNNY DAY" at Maaya Happy Birthday & Xmas Party!!
+On December 24, 2017, she announced the opening of her official fan club "LIFE IS LIKE A SUNNY DAY" at Maaya Happy Birthday & Xmas Party!!
 2017.

-Her second photobook étoile was released on March 25, 2019.
+Her second photobook, étoile, was released on March 25, 2019.

-On February 7, 2020, she appeared in the live action movie Wotakoi: Love Is Hard for Otaku with the role of herself.
-In the same year, she made a guest appearance in a detective drama for the first time in the sixth episode of Keishichou Sousa Ichikachou 2020 with the role Rika Oita.
+On February 7, 2020, she played herself in the live action film Wotakoi: Love Is Hard for Otaku.
+She made a guest appearance in a detective drama for the first time in the sixth episode of Keishichou Sousa Ichikachou 2020 with the role Rika Oita.

 On May 8, 2022, her agency announced that Uchida had tested positive for COVID-19.
 She returned to work on May 17, 2022.

-Since 2021, her low-voiced roles in many foreign dubs (such as Shang-Chi and the Legend of the Ten Rings (as Xialing, 2021), Dune (as Chani, 2021), Top Gun: Maverick (as Phoenix, 2022)) and many popular anime (such as The Promised Neverland (as Norman, 2019-2021), Bocchi the Rock! (as Seika Ijichi, 2022), Chainsaw Man (as Angel Devil, 2022), The Most Heretical Last Boss Queen (as Stale Royal Ivy, 2023)) are steadily increasing, shocking people for the gap with her 'usual' voice.
-She's rapidly gaining recognition for her wide vocal range.

 On December 23, 2022, Uchida participated in the popular Japanese music television program Music Station.
-She performed a collab with Kouki Maeda and Cocomi for the Aladdin theme song A Whole New World.
+She, Kouki Maeda, and Cocomi sang the Japanese version for the Aladdin theme song "A Whole New World".

-Uchida released her first photobook (フォトブック) Maaya Doki (まあやドキ) on February 8, 2023.
-The photobook peaked at 1st place on the Oricon Weekly Photobooks Chart.
+Uchida released her third photobook, Maaya Doki (まあやドキ), on February 8, 2023.
+The photobook peaked at 1st place on the Amazon Weekly Talent Photobook Chart and the Oricon Weekly Photobooks Chart.
+Due to the success, the photobook has gotten 3 reprints.
 To commemorate the release, Uchida was in charge of the cover and opening gravure of Weekly Young Jump No. 11 released on February 9.

+She won the Foreign Movie/Series Award at the 19th Seiyu Awards in 2025.
+As of September 30, 2025, she is married to Kaito Ishikawa.